 Although this may only be true for a few of the boxwood shrubs sold in Michigan this spring, the Michigan Department of Agriculture and Rural Development (MDARD) and the U.S. Department of Agriculture (USDA) Animal and Plant Health Inspection Service (APHIS) are seeking assistance from residents of Michigan to check for boxwood tree moth caterpillars, pupae or adults.

 Most adults have a white body and white wings surrounded by a wide brown band, giving them a distinctive appearance (Photo 1).
 However, some individuals may have entirely brown wings with a few white markings.
 Look for caterpillars, which are expected to be pupating now, or soon, by looking for silky webbing or lacey leaves where they have been feeding.
 The caterpillars are green with bold black stripes and black tubercles (Photo 2).
 Within another week or two, only pupae or adult moths will be found.

-If you find box tree moth caterpillars or moths, please contact MDARD’s nursery program at MDARD-NurseryCE@michigan.gov with your contact information, photos and when and where you purchased the plant.
-It is not necessary to contact MDARD unless you find the moths or caterpillars.
+If you find box tree moth caterpillars or moths, report a sighting using MDARD's Eyes in the Field.
 If you find a similar caterpillar or moth on your boxwood shrubs, you can also contact Michigan State University Plant & Pest Diagnostics at email@example.com.

 More detailed information and photographs can be found in the Pennsylvania State University Extension bulletin on Box Tree Moth.